 A couple of chair hammocks can transform an extra room in your home into a relaxing retreat.
 This indoor patio by Live Free Creative Company turned an awkward spot near the front door into a casual sitting area.
-We love how the black wall anchors the space while framing the windows.
+We love how the black accent wall anchors the space while framing the window.
 The bohemian rug brings a relaxing vibe.
-Besides the hammocks, our favorite piece of furniture in the room is the vintage sofa that adds a pop of invigorating color.Continue to 3 of 21 below.
+Besides the hammocks, our favorite piece of furniture in the room is the vintage sofa that adds a pop of invigorating color.Continue to 2 of 20 below.

 Scandinavian interiors are having a huge moment, and we can't get enough of their monochromatic aesthetic.
-From the IKEA POÄNG chair to crocheted rope hammock, this charming apartment by TenFink is brimming with Nordic style.Continue to 5 of 21 below.
+From the Ikea POÄNG chair to crocheted rope hammock, this charming apartment by TenFink is brimming with Nordic style.Continue to 4 of 20 below.

 Living Room Hammock

-When there's no room for a sofa in a tiny apartment, a hammock hung from the ceiling creates a space to kick back and relax, a fact that Carina Louzao proves with her smart design.Continue to 7 of 21 below.
+When there's no room for a sofa in a tiny apartment, a hammock hung from the ceiling creates a space to kick back and relax—a fact that Carina Louzao proves with her smart design.Continue to 6 of 20 below.

 Pictured here is a built-in hammock in a home designed by award-winning architects Gwendolyn Huisman and Marijn Boterman.
-The catbird seat provides spectacular views of the sky and garden.Continue to 8 of 21 below.
+The catbird seat provides spectacular views of the sky and garden through an expansive picture window.Continue to 7 of 20 below.